THAT SUCK TOO

 had DVD extras but nothing to write home about, especially if you

-were home when you watched them.
+were home when you saw them.
 I wasted about five hours of my life

 watching this crap, so I guess I should be grateful.
 Someone wasted more

-of their life making it than I did watching it.
+of their life making it than I did seeing it.

 REMEMBER: We watch the crap so you don't have to.

 KILL THESE MOVIES BEFORE THEY BREED!
 (Oh wait, THE FEAR did

 E.C.
 McMullen Jr. is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.